wjchulme/willsutils/README.md

-# willsutils
+# Will's Utils
-Some useful utility functions that I use a lot
+Some useful functions that I use a lot